Deftu/Copycat/README.md

 - macOS x64 (Intel)
 - macOS ARM64 (Apple Silicon)

-macOS is not supported at this time due to the inability to build the native library.

 ### Interacting with the clipboard

 A user-facing API is provided via `dev.deftu.clipboard.Clipboard`, pointing to the native methods provided by the native library by default.